Relationship Anxiety in Urban Lifestyles

 Conflict is not the main villain.
 Poor repair is.

-That is exactly how Repeated Fights Without Resolution becomes more than a frustrating pattern.
-It becomes an anxiety engine.
+That is exactly how honesty keeps leading to the same exhausting loop.
 The relationship starts feeling less like a place where truth leads to closeness, and more like a place where honesty leads to fatigue, conflict, or shutdown.

 5. Loneliness Inside the Relationship Increases Threat Sensitivity